Skylark0924/Rofunc/doc/source/lfd/RofuncRL/index.rst

 :doc:`overview`
     Overview of the `RofuncRL` subpackage
-:doc:`PPO`
+:doc:`A2C`
+    A2C implementation and explanation of tricks in `RofuncRL` :doc:`PPO`
     PPO implementation and explanation of tricks in `RofuncRL` :doc:`TD3`
     TD3 implementation and explanation of tricks in `RofuncRL` :doc:`SAC`
+    SAC implementation and explanation of tricks in `RofuncRL` :doc:`AMP`
-    SAC implementation and explanation of tricks in `RofuncRL` :doc:`ODTrans`
+    AMP implementation and explanation of tricks in `RofuncRL` :doc:`ODTrans`
     ODTrans implementation and explanation of tricks in `RofuncRL`